 JUNE 2015 - The U.S. Fish and Wildlife Service has released an updated Bull Trout recovery plan.
 Public comments are open through July 20th.
 Click here to view the plan and learn more.

 Because they require very cold, clean water, Bull trout are one of the best indicators of high quality aquatic habitat.
 These native char, often confused with their genetic cousins the Dolly Varden and arctic char, historically inhabited most watersheds in western North America.

-In the coastal Pacific Northwest, Canada and Alaska, these aggressive aquatic predators are often anadromous, leaving their natal streams and rivers in the fall for estuaries or on to the Salish Sea, then returning to freshwater in the spring to feed on salmon fry and eggs, insects and other fish.
+In the coastal Pacific Northwest, Canada and Alaska, these aggressive aquatic predators are often anadromous, leaving their natal streams and rivers in the fall or winter for estuaries or on to the Salish Sea, then returning to freshwater in the spring to feed on salmon fry and eggs, insects and other fish through the summer.

 In the Inland West, bull trout often follow a similar life history, migrating to large lakes for a season or even years at a time, then returning to smaller creeks and rivers to spawn.